w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 > Consider a web site operated by a non-profit `example.org`.
 > They want to offer different language experiences to meet user needs.
 > This organization decides that their site experience will serve users
+> in North America.
-> in North America, so initially, they offer three languages:
+> While other languages are spoken in this region, initially they decide to offer three languages:
 > `en` (English), `es` (Spanish), and `fr` (French).
 >
 > Using `en`, `es`, or `fr` as the locale in software, however, does not